-Due to the worldwide COVID-19 pandemic, material uncertainties may arise that could influence management's going concern assumption.
-Management cannot accurately predict the future impact COVID-19 may have on:
+Material uncertainties may arise that could influence management's going concern assumption.
+Management cannot accurately predict the future impact of the following among many other things:

-- Global gold and copper prices; - Demand for gold and copper and the ability to explore for gold and copper; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of government supplies, such as water and electricity; - Purchasing power of the Canadian dollar; and - Ability to obtain funding.
+- Global gold and copper prices; - Demand for gold and copper and the ability to explore for gold and copper; - Labour availability and supply lines; - Availability of government supplies, such as water and electricity; - Purchasing power of the Canadian dollar; and - Ability to obtain funding.

-At the date of this MD&A, the Canadian federal government and the provincial government of Quebec have not introduced measures that have directly impeded the operational activities of the Corporation.
+At the date of this MD&A, the Canadian federal government and the provincial government of Québec have not introduced measures that have directly impeded the operational activities of the Corporation.
 Although cash in the Corporation has materially declined, management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
 However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Corporation in future periods.